alasloob/Popup-TabBar/README.md

 ## Getting Started

 - add all files in folder Framework to your project

-- this project is beta
+- you can use this with storyboard and coding

+- if you want use with storybaord only change

 [![Demo CountPages alpha](ScreenRecording.gif)]